gilzoide/d-sokol-game/README.md

 Currently using [GLFW](https://www.glfw.org/) for windowing with [OpenGL](https://www.opengl.org/) backend and [Meson](https://mesonbuild.com/) for building.

+Available for preview directly in your browser [here](https://gilzoide.github.io/d-sokol-game/).

 ## Building
 First, ensure git submodules are initialized: